open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 2. Verify that the pattern of sync pulses are appropriate for synchronization: pulses occur at least every 30 seconds, no continuous pulses above 20 Hz.

-3. Make sure data is actually streaming from each device.
+3. Check that data is actually streaming from each device.
 Occasionally Neuropixels probes will fail to send data, which can be fixed by restarting the GUI.

 Loading and Processing